bakerscott/VB-Research/README.md

 * (s) manually work with an image to get "accurate height"

 ## Log:

+#### Sat.
+6/16:
+* Potential improvements on second test:
+  * Use "all" of the lines that go to the "vanishing point" to come up with a better "average vanishing point"
+* Decision point Mon.
+6/18:
+  * Do we want to test other ways to make this more optimal?
+  -- or --
+  * Do we proceed to "consider" dual lens cameras in order to move to further requirements outlined in the project?
+  * Do we look into using CNN from previous work to classify depths of single-frame images?

+#### Fri.
+6/15:
+* Scott: ran a second test with perspective geometrics on a higher resolution photo:
+  * This photo can be found `Scott-Notes/Second-Accuracy-Test-fit.png`
+  * Results:
+    * Resolution on image: `4032x3024`
+    * Measured distance: `24.25in`
+    * Calculated distance: `23.967in`
+    * Error: `1.165%`
+    * Error (cm): `-0.7179 cm`

 #### Thu.
 6/14:
 * Scott: work on accuracy of perspective geometrics algorithm: